Transmission Control Protocol: TCP checksum for IPv6

+The checksum is computed over the following fields:

 Checksum offload

 Many TCP/IP software stack implementations provide options to use hardware assistance to automatically compute the checksum in the network adapter prior to transmission onto the network or upon reception from the network for validation.
-This may relieve the OS from using precious CPU cycles calculating the checksum.
-Hence, overall network performance is increased.
+This may reduce CPU load associated with calculating the checksum, potentially increasing overall network performance.

 This feature may cause packet analyzers that are unaware or uncertain about the use of checksum offload to report invalid checksums in outbound packets that have not yet reached the network adapter.
 This will only occur for packets that are intercepted before being transmitted by the network adapter; all packets transmitted by the network adaptor on the wire will have valid checksums.
 This issue can also occur when monitoring packets being transmitted between virtual machines on the same host, where a virtual device driver may omit the checksum calculation (as an optimization), knowing that the checksum will be calculated later by the VM host kernel or its physical hardware.